The Infinite Worlds of H. G. Wells: Second episode

 As a result of an unauthorised experiment at the college, young lab assistant Sidney Davidson, nephew of Dean Frederick Masterman, begins seeing visions of a ship at sea and a deserted island.
 Completely overwhelmed by the hallucinations, he is locked up in a psychiatric asylum directed by Dr. Symonds.

 Since Jane was also involved, Wells discusses what could have gone wrong with Dr. Bellows, who designed the experiment, and with Whittaker.
 Taking a broken coil with him, Wells goes to the coil's factory, where a chatty employee mentions that they made two identical copies of that coil, before being dismissed by his boss.
 Following the employee to the pub, Wells finds out that the Navy ordered a copy of the same coil.

 Jane, who in the meantime moved together with Wells, visits Sidney frequently at the asylum and discusses his mental health with Dr. Symonds, trying to understand the origin of Sidney's visions.
 Putting together what they discovered, Jane and Wells believe there Sidney is not hallucinating, but the experiment made his eyes witnessing an island where the ship carrying the second coil sunk a few days ago.
 Wells inquires Captain Hapgood about recently sunken ships, but he quickly sent away.

 When Dean Masterman returns from his journey and rushes to the asylum to see his nephew, Jane and Wells profit of his heated discussion with Dr. Symonds to run away with Sidney.
 At the university, the Dean finally meets his nephew, who discovered that there is another survivor on the island, and listens to Jane and Wells' explanations of the events.
 Together, they confront Captain Hapgood again and discover that Atkins, a Navy lieutenant, was indeed reported missing on a recently wreckage.
 With the information given by Sidney, they manage to rescue him, and after that Dr. Symonds is able to revert the initial experiment and restore Sidney' sight back to normal.

 When the story is over, Wells ask Ellen to explain what is the building they are in.
 Instead of replying, she brings him to her boss: Whittaker.
 He reveals that the building was a secret laboratory, established at the beginning at the War and unrestricted in the scope of its research, where he and Gibberne worked.
 He then shows that they found, among Gibberne's properties, a liquid which can make a monkey lose weight.

 Third episode

-The episode start immediately with a story about the origin of the liquid shown at the end of the second episode.
+The episode starts immediately with a story about the origin of the liquid shown at the end of the second episode.